theinvoicingcompany/econnect-psb-dotnet/ReadMe.md

 ## Install
 - Go through the [Getting started][1] documentation.

-- Install the [package][3] in your project, through nuget or another tool of choice.
+- Install the [package][3] in your project, through NuGet or another tool of choice.
 ```bash
 Install-Package EConnect.Psb
 ```

 ### API references
-For the API you can refer to the following [documentation][4].
+For an explanation of the API please refer to the following [documentation][4].

 ## Setup
 Make sure to initialise the service and setup the proper authentication.

 ### Hostbuilder
-The recommended way to setup the PSB apis is by using the hostbuilder so you could get the advantages of the dependency injection framework.
+The recommended way to setup the PSB APIs is to use a hostbuilder, enabling dependency injection.

 ```csharp
 builder.Services.AddPsbService(_ =>